edofullin/fulliot_mqtt_presence_openwrt/README.md

 # Usage

 I created this program because I couldn't find a way to use presence detection in home assistant.
-LUCI RPC did not work on my particular router and was too slow to report when a device connected, and bluetooth wouldn't work because I usually keep it off on my phone.
+LUCI RPC did not work on my particular router and was too slow to report when a device connected, bluetooth wouldn't work because I usually keep it off on my phone and gps draws too much battery.

 This script solved all problems, as soon as I enter in the WiFi range the phone connects and all my automations start!